CISO Lens is a forum for Chief Information Security Officers of large Australian organisations.

 - Berin Lautenbach, CISO Asia Pacific at Telstra.
 Founding member, 2015 - current. @berinlautenbach

-- Quote taken from this blog post with permission.
+- Quote taken from this blog.

 “James has brought together a peer network of Australia’s most senior information security and cyber risk executives.
 As a collective, CISO Lens continues to be a principle change agent for Australia’s rapidly evolving maturity in cyber security; across industry, government and various high-profile institutions.
 CISO Lens membership operates with independence, trust, confidentiality, and regular participation from all members in support of one another.
 It has given me an opportunity to build strong peer relationships, benchmark strategic plans and temper operational response in real-time to global cyber threats.”